 - 3 sections in the syllabus

-Should you take GMAT or GRE?
+Should you take the GMAT or the GRE?

 It’s customary for business schools to take GRE results as part of their admissions criteria, despite the fact that the overwhelming majority of applicants to business schools opt to take the GMAT rather than the GRE.